Leandro Freire

-Leandro Freire de Araújo (born 21 August 1989 in Brazil), sometimes known as just Freire, is a Brazilian football player who plays as a defender.
-He currently plays for FC Gifu in the J3 League.
+Leandro Freire de Araújo (born 21 August 1989), sometimes known as just Freire, is a Brazilian football player who plays as a defender.

 Career

 Previously he played for Vitória S.C. in the Primeira Liga.

 On 28 March 2014, Freire signed for Kazakhstan Premier League side FC Ordabasy on a season-long-loan deal, returning to Nacional in January 2015.

 On 14 February 2017, Freire was announced as a new signing for J.League side Shimizu S-Pulse.